anthonytompkins/FNS/README.md

             yum update

-        3. Execute the following command to install the python 2.7 distribution

-            yum install python-minimal

-        4. Execute the following commands to install the required python modules

-            yum install python-pip
-            pip install requests urllib3

-        5. Execute the following command to install GIT, a software version control tool
+        3. Execute the following command to install GIT, a software version control tool

             yum install git

+        4. Execute the following command to change file permissions of /opt/ directory

+            chmod -R 777 /opt/

-        6. Use the exit command to switch to a non-root account
+        5. Use the exit command to switch to a non-root account

-        7. Execute the following command to change the current working directory
+        6. Execute the following command to change the current working directory

             cd /opt/